 Finding out that you or someone close to you has been exposed to COVID-19 can be an extremely nerve-wracking and stressful situation.
 Our lives have already been turned upside down by physical social distancing, mask-wearing, variants and fluctuating case numbers at every turn.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

+Quarantine is for people who’ve had close contact with someone who has COVID-19.
 While the thought of quarantining might be overwhelming or quite dreadful for some, the actual process doesn’t have to be unpleasant.
-The whole point of quarantine is to prevent illnesses from spreading regardless if you have symptoms or not.
+After all, the whole point of quarantine is to prevent illnesses from spreading, regardless of whether you have symptoms.

 “Quarantine doesn’t have to be a scary thing,” explains infectious disease specialist Steven Gordon, MD.
 “And it’s an effective way to protect the public.”

 What’s considered close contact?